ankushT369/portfolio/README.md

 # Ankush Mondal

 ## Introduction
 Hello!
-I am Ankush Mondal, I have a strong foundation in C, C++, Rust, and Zig programming.
+I am Ankush Mondal, I have a strong foundation in C, C++ and Javascript beside this I have a good knowledge of Rust, and Zig programming language.
 I enjoy low-level programming, building small stuffs or projects, and solving coding problems and also love going through the implementation of file systems, compilers, etc.

 ## Skills and Proficiency